jodyheavener/circleci-vscode/README.md

 ⚠️ This project is still in beta.
 It uses CircleCI's [V2 API](https://circleci.com/docs/api/v2/), which includes endpoints that are still evolving, and as such may result in this extention breaking.
 I'll do my best to keep it updated, but it will remain in beta until those endpoints are finalized.
 You can [report issues here](https://github.com/jodyheavener/circleci-vscode/issues).

-_While I certainly hope they like it, this extension is not built or endorsed by CircleCI._

 ## How to Use

 💻 You have two options for installation: